 Generally speaking, you can deploy an embedded integration marketplace for a fraction of the cost it would have taken to build it in-house and can often do so in a matter of days instead of weeks or months.
-Because the vendor provides the embedded integration marketplace to many SaaS companies, the per company cost is far less than it would be if a single company were to set up its own integration marketplace.
+Because the vendor provides the embedded integration marketplace software to many B2B SaaS companies, the per-company cost is far less than it would be if a single company were to set up its own integration marketplace.

-SaaS marketplaces are proliferating along with the SaaS apps that drive them.
-You've probably used a SaaS marketplace of some type, and you may have even considered if you should build a SaaS marketplace for your app.
+SaaS marketplaces are growing along with the SaaS apps that drive them.
+You've probably used a SaaS marketplace of some type and may have even considered building a SaaS marketplace for your app.

-If you have a B2B SaaS app, and it needs to share data with other common (and not-so-common) SaaS apps, then you need an integration marketplace.
+You need an integration marketplace if you have a B2B SaaS app that needs to share data with other common (and not-so-common) SaaS apps.

-And if you would like to enable your customers’ integrations as part of onboarding, and not three months down the line, that’s where Prismatic can help.
-Our embedded integration marketplace has all the tools necessary to make that happen.
-Reach out if you’d like to learn more.
+If you want to enable your customers' integrations as part of onboarding and not three months down the line, that's where Prismatic can help.
+Read our embedded integration marketplace guide, or reach out if you'd like to learn more.